appium/io.appium.settings/README.md

 * Switching mobile data on/off requires the phone to be rooted on Android 5.0+ ('su' binary is expected to be available on internal phone file system).
 Read [this](http://stackoverflow.com/questions/26539445/the-setmobiledataenabled-method-is-no-longer-callable-as-of-android-l-and-later)
-StackOveflow thread for more details.
+StackOverflow thread for more details.

 Voila!